Penobscot: Contact and colonization

 During the 16th century the Penobscot had contact with Europeans through the fur trade.
 It was lucrative and the Penobscot were willing to trade pelts for European goods such as metal axes, guns, and copper or iron cookware.
 Hunting for fur pelts reduced the game, however, and the European trade introduced alcohol to Penobscot communities for the first time.
-It has been argued that the people are genetically vulnerable to alcoholism, a racist sentiment with no evidence which Europeans frequently tried to exploit in dealings and trade.
-Penobscot people and other nations made pine beer, which had vitamin C; in addition to being an alcoholic beverage, it had the benefit of allaying the onset of scurvy.

-When Europeans arrived, they brought alcohol in quantity.
-Europeans may have slowly developed enzymes, metabolic processes, and social mechanisms for dealing with a normalized high intake of alcohol, but Penobscot people, though familiar with alcohol, had never had access to the gross quantity of alcohol that Europeans offered.

 The Europeans carried endemic infectious diseases of Eurasia to the Americas, and the Penobscot had no acquired immunity.
 Their fatality rates from the introduction of measles, smallpox and other infectious diseases was high.
 The population also declined due to further encroachment by settlers who cut off access to the Penobscot's main food source of running fish through the process of damming the Penobscot River, the loss of big game through the process of clear cutting of forests for the logging industry and through massacres carried out by settlers.
 This catastrophic population depletion may have contributed to Christian conversion (among other factors); the people could see that the European priests did not suffer from the pandemics.
 The latter said that the Penobscot had died because they did not believe in Jesus Christ.

 At the beginning of the 17th century, Europeans began to live year-round in Wabanaki territory.
 At this time, there were probably about 10,000 Penobscot (a number which fell to below 500 by the early 19th century).
 As contact became more permanent, after about 1675, conflicts arose through differences in cultures, conceptions of property, and competition for resources.
 Along the Atlantic Coast in present-day Canada, most settlers were French; in New England they were generally English speaking.